 Ducks can fall victim to the same predators that your hens fear.
 Examples include:

 To protect your ducks, they’ll need a critter-safe run, and a coop that predators can’t get into at night.
 While hardware cloth is best, chicken wire is cheaper to purchase.
 You can figure out the best chicken wire here for your particular situation.

 I can’t underscore enough how important diet is, especially during the first few months of your duck’s life.
 Unlike chickens, ducklings need more vitamin B (particularly niacin) to grow.

 Without it, their bones and bills might not grow correctly.
 You might notice their bills don’t come together (meaning the duckling can’t properly close its mouth).
 Or, they might not be able to walk correctly because their legs are crooked.
 These can be debilitating issues that’ll affect how long ducks live.

 You’ll also want to make sure your hens have access to clean water, herbs as a dietary supplement, and extra treats such as black soldier fly larvae or dried shrimp (a particular favorite of our ducks!).

 I’m not going to go too in-depth on this subject, because it pretty much stands to reason that if you don’t provide adequate veterinary care when needed, your ducks might not live as long.

 Exposure to Drakes

-Male ducks can be pretty aggressive with the females, and can be aggressive maters.
+Male ducks can be pretty aggressive with the females, especially while mating.
 If you own more than 1 drake for every 10 duck hens, you might find yourself without some duck hens, or at least very battered ones.

 What’s the Longest Living Duck Breed?